-Today’s kitchen is a living and breathing space, dedicated to more than just cooking meals, baking and cleaning up.
-Filled with energy and life, kitchen is the soul of a home : it has become a conversation facilitator, a space to hang out and catch up with your loved ones.
-Kitchen styles come in many varieties and you must have a strong idea about how you’d like your new kitchen to look.
+Today’s kitchens are a living, breathing space, dedicated to more than just cooking meals.
+Filled with energy and life, the kitchen is the soul of a home: it has become a conversation facilitator, a space to hang out and catch up with your loved ones.
+Kitchen styles come in many varieties and you must have a clear idea about how you’d like your new kitchen to look.
 Whether you are all about luxury or bound to the basics, awareness of these fundamentals can make all the difference.

 - Non-consumables zone: The area used to store everyday dishes, including plates, bowls, glasses, and silverware.

 - Cleaning zone: The area that contains the sink and dishwasher (if you have one)

 - Preparation zone: The area where most of your kitchen prep happens.
 This may be a stretch of countertop, or a kitchen island.

 - Cooking zone: The area that contains the stovetop, oven, or range, and possibly the microwave.

 Additionally, a kitchen might also provide spaces for these activities:

 |Entertaining||An island, peninsula or other bar area that can accommodate stools a serve as a stand-or-sit space for cocktails or dinner.
 Or, an entertainment configuration might include a conversation zone with lounge chairs and a low table or versatile ottoman.|

 |Dining||A place where family can eat breakfast together, or where a household can host holiday dinner (depending on goals for the space).|

 |Working (Study/Home Area)||Either dedicated work station or hidden features like a drop-down touch-screen computer.|